Last updated on September 26th, 2022

 You should focus on reducing your consumption of:

 Additionally, you are also advised to always prefer low fat food options whenever you are picking up groceries or dining at a restaurant.

 Diabetes already forces to you make dietary changes, and if you want to avoid a heart condition, you should make some more changes to it.
-You should include green leafy vegetables, cold water fish, nuts and whole grains in your daily diet.
-Furthermore, you should also reduce your sodium, trans fat, saturated fat and sugar consumption.
+You should include green leafy vegetables, cold water fish, nuts, and whole grains in your daily diet.
+Furthermore, you should also reduce your sodium, trans fat, saturated fat, and sugar consumption.

-Also Read: Indian diet chart for diabetic patient
+Also Read: Indian Diet for Diabetes